deloitte-capstone/responsible-ai/weeks/04-Replication-Part-01.md

 # Replication Project Part 1: EDA, Running Data Science Teams

 ## Class Coverage
 * Lecture: How do we run a data science project?
 What skills are necessary on AI teams?
 How can/do data scientists work effectively with other roles?
-Plus, a brief introduction to EDA.
-* Workshop: Initiate Q1 Project team groupings and discuss team roles.
+* Goals: Initiate Q1 Project team groupings and discuss team roles.

 ## Pre-Class Readings
 Please read the following: